 Of course, in an ideal world, we would all have free wood, perfectly outdated.
 But for most of us, this is not the case, and we will have to buy our timber.

 BBQ stores: your local BBQ store is an excellent place to start.
 Wood is probably sold in weight or volume in pre-packed bags.
 If your local barbecue shop buys local wood, you can even cut back on shipping costs.
-Although hickory and mesquite can be purchased in most hardware stores, barbeque stores will probably also store alders, apples, cherries, oaks, and pecans.

 Amazon: Amazon offers a wide variety of pre-packaged wood shavings and curls, just like a barbecue shop.
 There will probably be a minimal weight you have to buy.
 Make sure you have enough space to store the amount of wood you buy.
 Keep an eye on the shipping costs before you buy, because shipping costs often cost just as much as the wood itself.